Skeletrox/PythonSession/README.md

 # Juniors:

 <p>
   Code the following programs so that we'll know your skill level as well.
+Make sure your program accepts input at command line.
   <ol>
     <li>Write a python script to convert text to morse code and vice-versa </li>
     <li>Write a python script to check for balanced parantheses, which includes <>, {}, [], (). </li>